-16. The Environmental Management Programme (EMPr) submitted as part of the EIAr is not approved and must be amended to include measures as dictated by the final site lay-out map and micro-siting, and the provisions of this environmental authorisation.
-The EMPr must be made available for comments by registered Interested and Affected Parties and the holder of this authorisation must consider such comments.
+14. The Environmental Management Programme (EMPr) for the PV facility, submitted as part of the BAR is not approved and must be amended to include measures, as dictated by the final site lay-out map and micro-siting, and the provisions of this environmental authorisation.
+The EMPr must be made available for comments to registered Interested and Affected Parties and the holder of this environmental authorisation must consider such comments.
 Once amended, the final EMPr must be submitted to the Department for written approval prior to commencement of the activity.
-Once approved the EMPr must be implemented and adhered to.

-Condition 17 of the EA of 07 August 2017 provided the following details of information that should form part of the revised EMPr.
+Condition 15 of the EA of 26 March 2021 provided the following details of information that should form part of the revised EMPr.